 Nimali’s Journey: Following My Dreams with Acquired Brain Injury

-In early 2005, I was diagnosed with a Viral flu.
-It went away after treatment in Mater Children’s Hospital but there were some post virus symptoms such as imbalance in walking, tiredness, drowsiness continued.
+In early 2005, I was diagnosed with a viral flu.
+It went away after treatment in Mater Children’s Hospital but there were some post virus symptoms such as imbalance in walking, tiredness, and ongoing drowsiness.
 I went to see different doctors and a physiotherapist, where I had CT scans, blood tests but no diagnosis: initial tests showed nothing.

 Even though I recovered from the disease, it had affected my life.
 It affected my motivation, attention, and caused me fatigue.
 My handwriting skills have been reduced.